-Miami is world-renowned for its spectacular beaches, outrageous shopping, and decadent nightlife.
-But did you know Miami and its environs are also home to fascinating cultural, natural, historic, and recreational sites?
+Miami is world-renowned for its spectacular beaches, outrageous shopping and decadent nightlife.
+But did you know Miami and its environs are also home to fascinating cultural, natural, historic and recreation sites?
 The trip may start in Miami, but the discovery begins on America’s public lands.
 Learn more about visiting Miami at VisitFlorida.com.

 Big Cypress National Preserve contains a mixture of tropical and temperate plant communities that are home to a diversity of wildlife, including the elusive Florida panther.
-For the visitor, the Preserve provides a variety of opportunities to enjoy the outdoors – camping, hiking, canoeing, or a swamp buggy tour.
-There are several guided tours offered by the park and camping is available on a first come, first serve basis.
+For the visitor, the Preserve provides a variety of opportunities to enjoy the outdoors – camping, hiking, canoeing or a swamp buggy tour.
+There are several guided tours offered by the park and you can book a campsite at any of the eight campgrounds before you go.
 Visit the Big Cypress National Preserve website to plan your trip.
 50 miles/60 minutes west of Miami.

 Florida Panther National Wildlife Refuge consists of 26,400 acres located in the heart of Big Cypress Basin.
 The refuge encompasses the northern origin of the Fakahatchee Strand, largest cypress strand in the Big Cypress swamp.
 96 miles/100 minutes west of Miami.

 Florida Keys National Marine Sanctuary protects the waters surrounding the Keys extending from Miami to the Dry Tortugas.
-It features coral reefs, shipwrecks, seagrass beds, and fisheries and offers recreational activities, including diving, fishing, and boating.
-Plan your next adventure.
+It features coral reefs, shipwrecks, seagrass beds and fisheries and offers recreational activities, including diving, fishing and boating.
+Read our Spotlight article and plan your next adventure.
 60 miles/1 hour south of Miami.